Our Mission and Purpose

 What is the u3a?

 The u3a is a nationwide self-help organisation that brings together people who share creative, social and learning opportunities within their local community with strapline of Learn-Laugh-Live.
-Almost all u3as have Charitable Status, have their own Constitution and an Annual General Meeting is held each year.

 How does it work?